 Hawkin’s flash fiction, “Dale Herd’s Found Quarter” is short, concise and told with a storyteller’s voice.
 You can find these stories everywhere, on the street, on the kitchen counter or in your texts.
 Keep a notebook with you at all times.

-Upcoming Short Story Writing Classes
+Our Upcoming Short Story Writing Courses

 with Gloria Kempton